Lock of ages? French turn back clock for Brits

 Murray is a veritable spring chicken when it comes to comparison with the oldest of British locks, in France or anywhere else.
 Simon Shaw’s first-class career is longer than anyone else’s, stretching over almost 20 years for club, country and the Lions.

-Shaw began so long ago that the game was still amateur, or supposed to be, Jack Rowell's Bath were still lording it over the rest and Will Carling was halfway through his reign as England captain.
-Bristol's home Courage League derby against in April 1993 marked Shaw's introduction as a 19-year-old lock with a big future.
+Shaw began so long ago that the game was still amateur, or supposed to be, Jack Rowell’s were still lording it over the rest and Will Carling was halfway through his reign as England captain.
+Bristol’s home Courage League derby against in April 1993 marked Shaw’s introduction as a 19-year-old lock with a big future.

 Nobody then could have imagined that he would still be going strong virtually two decades later.
-Shaw will be 39 next month and Toulon are very happy to have him on board for a second season in the hope that by the end of it they will go one step further than last June when they lost the championship decider to .
+Shaw will be 39 next month and Toulon are very happy to have him on board for a second season in the hope that by the end of it they will go one step further than last June when they lost the decider to Toulouse.

 Toulon have invested more heavily in English players than any other French club, a policy initiated before Philippe Saint-Andre took charge and continued now under the supervision of former national coach, Bernard Laporte.
-Marginally less than one-third of the 26 Brits plying their trade in the Top 14 are to be found down on the Cote d'Azure among last season's beaten finalists.
-They have spent big on some big imports, none more so than a pair of cross-channel looseheads – Andrew Sheridan from , Geth Jenkins from Cardiff Blues.
+Marginally less than one-third of the 26 Brits plying their trade in the Top 14 are to be found down on the Cote d’Azure among last season’s beaten finalists.
+They have spent big on some big imports, none more so than a pair of cross-channel looseheads – Andrew Sheridan from Sale, Geth Jenkins from .

 The Brits in the Top 14 this season:

-English: Iain Balshaw ( Olympique), Magnus Lund (Biarritz Olympique), Marcel Garvey (Castres Olympique), Shontayne Hape (Montpellier), Luke Narraway (Perpignan), Paul Sackey (Stade Francais), Delon Armitage (Toulon), Guy Armitage (Toulon), Steffon Armitage (Toulon), Nick Kennedy (Toulon), Simon Shaw (Toulon), Andrew Sheridan (Toulon), Jonny Wilkinson (Toulon)
+English: Iain Balshaw (Biarritz Olympique), Magnus Lund (Biarritz Olympique), Marcel Garvey (Castres Olympique), Shontayne Hape (Montpellier), Luke Narraway (Perpignan), Paul Sackey (Stade Francais), Delon Armitage (Toulon), Guy Armitage (Toulon), Steffon Armitage (Toulon), Nick Kennedy (Toulon), Simon Shaw (Toulon), Andrew Sheridan (Toulon), Jonny Wilkinson (Toulon)

 Scottish: Nathan Hines (ASM Clermont), Max Evans (Castres Olympique), Scott Murray (Mont-de-Marsan), Johnny Beattie (Montpellier), Alasdair Strokosch (Perpignan)